Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 Malta PM Heads For Re-election Despite Corruption Fears

-Opinion polls ahead of the vote pointed to a decisive win for Labour Prime Minister Robert Abela, who has campaigned on his handling of the coronavirus pandemic and his party's economic record during nine years in power.
+Opinion polls had pointed to a decisive win for Labour Prime Minister Robert Abela, who touted his handling of the coronavirus pandemic and his party's economic record during nine years in power.

-However, there were indications that turnout -- which in recent general elections topped 90 percent -- has fallen, amid complaints about a lacklustre campaign, coronavirus restrictions and the shadow of Russia's invasion of Ukraine.
+However, turnout -- which in recent general elections topped 90 percent -- looked lower, amid complaints about a lacklustre campaign, coronavirus restrictions and the shadow of Russia's invasion of Ukraine.

 Labour is also still tainted by the high-level corruption exposed by journalist Daphne Caruana Galizia, who was killed by a car bomb in October 2017 -- a murder that shocked the world.